Nikos1001/Cionom/implementation/BUILD.md

 To build from the Cíonom root directory run `make -Cimplementation/Genstone OVERRIDE_SANDBOX_PROJECT_MODULE=../cionom.mk`.
 You may use `-j$(nproc)` in order to speed up the build.

 This will output a `cionom` library into `implementation/Genstone/lib` and an executable at project root called `cionom-cli`.
-To run use `LD_LIBRARY_PATH=implementation/Genstone/lib ./cionom-cli.out`.
+To run use `LD_LIBRARY_PATH=implementation/Genstone/lib ./cionom-cli.out` or `DYLD_LIBRARY_PATH=implementation/Genstone/lib ./cionom-cli.out` on macOS.